heriberto-codes/cThink/readme.md

 	a solution — just like how abstraction leads into writing code or building models.

-This approach taps into the brain’s hippocampus, which stores long-term memories by using context and repetition.
-Instead of memorizing code, learners develop personalized anchors — through creative rehearsal — that move knowledge from working memory into long-term memory.
+This step-by-step approach activates the brain’s hippocampus — the region responsible for long-term memory — by combining context, repetition, and multisensory engagement.
+Rather than relying on rote memorization, learners build personalized mental anchors that help transfer knowledge from short-term to long-term memory.

 ## Why It Matters
 	• 🚀 Boosts retention of abstract and difficult coding topics